Influencer Repeatedly Punches Sick Old Man

 the bugle, special bugle competition address,

-which is hello, buglers, at thebuglepodcast.com, with your suggestions for what should replace the Statue of Liberty in New York Harbour.
+is hello buglers at thebuglepodcast.com with your suggestions for what should replace the Statue of Liberty in New York Harbor.

 Maybe a giant Marjorie Taylor Greene made of melted down machine guns, or perhaps a statue of Donald Trump himself naked, firing a semi-automatic weapon into the air, eating a burger and symbolically urinating into the waters of New York Harbor.

-And also you might want to update the poem famously written by Emma Lazarus in 1883,
+Liberty.
+And also, you might want to update the poem famously written by Emma Lazarus in 1883,

-We don't want you, and we're rolling back environmental legislation, so you won't be able to breathe free anyway.
+We don't want you, and we're rolling back environmental legislation, so we won't be able to breathe free anyway.

-this could be the not sure but it'll quite match the hotties from history emails that you sent in all those years ago but let's see uh let's see what we can get
+this could be not sure, but it'll quite match the hotties from history emails that you sent in all those years ago.
+But let's see, uh, let's see what we can get.

-I'm going to draw the winning continents out of a hat from the world's leading 10 continents, and this week's winner is
+I'm going to draw the winning continents out of a hat from the world's leading ten continents.
+And this week's winner is

 Asia.